limebit/medmodels/docs/user_guide/02_medrecord.md

 ```

 :::{note}
-Nodes can be added to the MedRecord in a lot of different formats, such as a Pandas Dataframe (as previously shown), but also from a [`NodeTuple`](medmodels.medrecord.types.NodeTuple){target="_blank"}:
+Nodes can be added to the MedRecord in a lot of different formats, such as a Pandas Dataframe (as previously shown), but also from a Polars Dataframe:

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---